Happy To Entertain

 This is a place to share my love and excessive fandom of film, actors, and television.
 I gush a lot, and I complain a lot, usually not simultaneously.

-I share recaps and my take on the latest television episodes, any movies I've seen recently, and a little promotion here and there for shows or films that I feel deserve a little more attention than they're getting.
+I share my take on the latest movies I’ve seen (some new, some new to me, and some classics that are worth a rewatch), and a little promotion here and there for shows or films that I feel deserve a little more attention than they’re getting.

 So, kick back, settle in, switch on, tune in, or whatever you have to do and join in on the love for all things that move on-screen.